Cooke & Co's Handy Letting Guide For Tenants

-Once fees are paid we will then submit the credit reference to an external agency to conduct a detailed credit reference and check into your background.
+Once the holding deposit of one weeks rent is paid we will then submit the credit reference to an external agency to conduct a detailed credit reference and check into your background.
 It may be necessary for you to supply a guarantor especially if the income required is close to the minimum required to take the tenancy outlined by one of our lettings team.

 Extending the holding period

 Subject to all references being satisfactory and you passing the credit check, a date to move into the property will be set.
-Please note that should the tenancy not proceed due to default, your change of mind, bad references, or referencing failure your non-refundable fee will be forfeited.
+Please note that should the tenancy not proceed due to default, your change of mind, bad references, or referencing failure your non-refundable holding deposit will be forfeited.

 The member of staff dealing with your property will provide you with a summary showing all payments that will need to be made with cleared funds before you can move into the property.
 If you are unclear about anything, please do not hesitate to ask for clarification.